Why Are My Pepper Flowers Falling Off?

 6. Imbalance of Nutrients

-Pepper fertilizers truly help in providing the right nutrients for plant growth and development.
-However, once your pepper plants reach the flowering stage, the amount of fertilizer - or rather the composition of your fertilizer - needs adjusting.
+Pepper plant fertilizers truly help in providing the right nutrients for plant growth and development.
+However, once your pepper plants reach the flowering stage, the amount of fertilizer, or rather the composition of your fertilizer, needs adjusting.
 To further explain, fertilizers used in the seedling stage tend to have more nitrogen that promotes healthy growth of plant stems and leaves.
-When this is used in the flowering stage, the plant redirects the energy needed to flower and instead focuses back on the plant's foliage.
-The result is pepper flowers falling off or not developing fruit.
+Excess nitrogen during flowering encourages leaf growth at the expense of flowers and fruit.

 How to Prevent Pepper Flowers from Falling Off